gtk-rs/gtk4-rs/book/src/main_event_loop.md

 In our case, we don't want the user to spawn additional threads while an existing one is still running.
 In order to achieve that we can create a channel.
 The main loop allows us to send a message from multiple places to a single receiver at the main thread.
-We want to send a `bool` to inform, whether we want the button to react to clicks, or not.
+We want to send a `bool` to inform, whether we want the button to react to clicks or not.

 <span class="filename">Filename: src/main.rs</span>